Spin-3/2 dark matter in a simple $t$-channel model: Constraints

-where $\mu\,=\,\frac{m_{\chi}\,m_{N}}{m_{\chi}\,+\,m_{N}}$, $f_{N}\,=\,4$ for protons and 1 for the neutrons, and we have dropped the terms proportional to the quark mass and momenta in comparison to the leading term.
-The cross-section given in Eqs.~(\ref{eq:cross4D}) and~(\ref{eq:cross5D}) correspond to the dimension-4 and dimension-5 interaction Lagrangians.
+where $\mu\,=\,m_{\chi}\,m_{N}/(m_{\chi}\,+\,m_{N})$, $f_{N}\,=\,4$ for protons and 1 for the neutrons, and we have dropped the terms proportional to the quark mass and momenta in comparison to the leading term.
 The elastic nucleon-DM cross section for the case of scalar mediator is suppressed by terms proportional to quark momenta and has not been considered here.

 In Figure~\ref{Figure:2} we show the predictions for the spin-independent DM-proton scattering cross-sections, $\sigma^{\rm SI}$, for the vector mediator case.
-In the left panels the colour gradient corresponds to the coupling, and in right panels to the mass splitting $r\,-\,1$.
-In the left panels we observe that for every DM mass and mass splitting the Yukawa coupling is obtained such that the parameters conform to the observed relic density, whereas in the right panels the required mass splitting is obtained for a given Yukawa coupling.
+The top and the bottom panels correspond to dimension-4 and dimension-5 vector interactions respectively.
+The left and the right bottom panels correspond to the cut-off scales 1~TeV and 5~TeV respectively.
+The colour gradient stand for different Yukawa couplings where all parameters are consistent with the observed relic density.
+We have also shown the observed current upper limits from LUX~\cite{Akerib:2016vxi} and PANDAXII~\cite{Tan:2016zwf} experiments, as well as the projected upper limit for XENON1T~\cite{Aprile:2015uzo}.
+Almost the entire parameter space ($m_\chi, m_V$) for the vector mediator case considered here is already ruled out from the LUX data.
 We find that for any DM mass the scattering cross-section generally increases as the degenerate parameter region is approached.
-This happens because of a resonant enhancement of $\sigma^{\rm SI}$ near $r\,=\,1$.
-For the case of dimension-5 vector interactions (bottom panels), we see a drop of several orders of magnitude in the scattering cross-section around the same DM mass regions where the co-annihilation results have a sharp drop in the couplings.
-In Figure~\ref{Figure:2} we have also shown the current upper limits from LUX~\cite{Akerib:2016vxi}, PandaX-II~\cite{Tan:2016zwf} and the projected upper limit for the XENON1T experiment~\cite{Aprile:2015uzo}.
+This happens because of a resonant enhancement of $\sigma_{\rm SI}$ near r = 1.